You’re an entrepreneur or a marketer, and you’re busy. So busy that you don’t have time to read a book on time-management — so don’t.

 9) Don’t Go to Meetings (if You Can Help It)

 High-volume productivity requires stretches of uninterrupted . . . productivity.

 Attack your schedule with that in mind.
 Move meetings and disengage during large chunks of time whenever possible.

 The idea is to eliminate those staccato-type interruptions throughout the day and block off hours at a time.
 Meetings are killers of that goal.

 Time is everything.
 More time means more results, more productivity, and more family.
 Implement these ideas, and watch the efficiency of your work multiply.

 To hear the entire podcast episode from Startups For the Rest of Us, click here.

 Looking for more time-saving tools?
 Subscribe to the Tick Tock podcast on iTunes.
 Each episode is 5-8 minutes, and highlights a time-saving tool for busy entrepreneurs and marketers.

-Paul is a contributor at Sweet Fish Media.
-With two Certificates in Business from Harvard University, Paul is currently freelancing.
+Paul is a Sr. Writer at Sweet Fish Media.
+With two Certificates in Business from Harvard University, he’s basically a genius.
 Once upon a time, Paul worked at Disney World, where he was paid to dance.
 We’re all still trying to figure that one out.